 Installation and Maintenance

-All undercounter units require a drain line (gravity or pump).
-Some need a water line.
+True built-in undercounter units require a drain line (gravity or pump) and a water supply line.
+Countertop nugget makers like the GE Profile Opal recirculate their melt water, so they need no drain and you simply refill the reservoir.
 Self-cleaning cycles reduce buildup.
 Stainless steel interiors resist mold better than plastic.

 Safety Notes